Story of Titanic Passengers who Died or Survived

 For anyone taking this trip through Google Ocean they will also have to be well aware of the loss of life and the ghosts of those who were trapped in her many corridors and cabins.
 These men, women and children would have been terrified beyond belief.

-Those on Board the Titanic will Never be Forgotten
+Never be Forgotten

 Here are just a few of the stories of some of the passengers who were on the Titanic on that fateful night when the ship hit an iceberg and sank.
 These are families who all had their own unique reasons for being on board the ship on their way to New York.
 Some of them died and some survived.